The good life in Mendoza

 One of the ‘must-do’ activities in Mendoza is a wine-tasting tour.
 You can hire a bicycle, join a group or hire a taxi to shuttle you from one vineyard to the next.
 I hired a taxi.

 Our first stop was Achaval Ferrer, about 15km from the lodge.
 The location of the winery was just stunning: surrounded by expansive vineyards while the terrace offered an unobstructed view of the mighty Andes.
-I was taken on a private tour of the estate; it’s a relatively new winery (most of the wineries here are about 10-20 years old while only a handful were founded in the late 19th century) so everything looked spanking new.
+I was taken on a private tour of the estate; it’s a relatively new winery (most of the wineries in Mendoza were founded in the 1990’s/early-2000’s while only a handful were founded in the late 19th century) so everything looked spanking new.
 This winery offers barrel-tasting, i.e. tasting wines taken straight from the barrel.
 We got to taste wines that had been in the barrel for a month and other wines that had been in the barrel for a year.
 It’s quite fascinating to taste how the complexity and structure of the wine develops over a period of time.
 The wines themselves were good, but not great enough to warrant buying some and lugging the bottles back home.

 After lunch, we moved on to our final winery: Weinert.
 Founded in 1890, Weinert is one of the oldest wineries in Mendoza.
 The main building is a very stately mansion and the cellars underneath were quite spectacular.
 We were taken about ten meters under the ground and the (very ancient-looking) vaults were breathtaking.
 In them were row upon row of huge wooden barrels, most of which were between 40-60 years old, that contained up to 60,000 liters of wine!
 A fascinating winery steeped in history.